-PROPOSED MOTION: That the Town vote to appropriate \$400,000.00 to continue improving the sewer system and reduce infiltration and inflow of ground water and water from other sources, including but not limited to investigation of sources of water loading from rain leaders, or sump pumps but not limited to, as applicable, professional engineering/architectural services, design, site preparation and demolition, installation, and all other incidental and related costs, and that to meet this appropriation, the Treasurer, with the approval of the Select Board is authorized to borrow \$400,000.00 and to issue bonds or notes therefore pursuant to Chapter 44 and/or Chapter 29C of the General Laws or any other enabling authority; that all or a portion of this appropriation may be borrowed from the Massachusetts Clean Water Trust and that in connection therewith, the Treasurer or the Town Manager, or any other appropriate Town official, is authorized to sign a financing agreement, or agreements, and a project regulatory agreement, or agreements, and any other documents relating to such borrowing from the Trust, and further, although these bonds and notes will be considered general obligations of the Town, the debt service on these obligations is intended to be repaid by the Sewer Enterprise Fund.
+Main Motion as Amended: That the Town vote to appropriate \$400,000.00 to continue improving the sewer system and reduce infiltration and inflow of groundwater and water from other sources, including but not limited to investigation of sources of water loading from rain leaders, or sump pumps but not limited to, as applicable, professional engineering/architectural services, design, site preparation and demolition, installation, and all other incidental and related costs, and that to meet this appropriation, the Treasurer, with the approval of the Select Board is authorized to borrow \$400,000.00 and to issue bonds or notes therefore pursuant to Chapter 44 and/or Chapter 29C of the General Laws or any other enabling authority, and further, although these bonds and notes will be considered general obligations of the Town, the debt service on these obligations is intended to be repaid by the Sewer Enterprise Fund.
+Exempt from Article 70 ATM May 1, 2023 Sunset By Law.